How Long is the MCAT?

 Chemical and Physical Foundations of Biological Systems

 The first section of the MCAT is the Chemical and Physical Foundations of Biological Systems section.
 This section has questions about biochemistry, general chemistry, organic chemistry, and physics.
 It has a duration of 95 minutes.
-In this section, you will be expected to apply your knowledge of these sciences to real-world scenarios.
+In this section, you will apply your knowledge of these sciences to real-world scenarios.

 Critical Analysis and Reasoning Skills